 The good news is we are not stuck with this trade-off.
 Homeowners, decision makers at utilities, and public works officials have the power to change course.
 It starts with awareness and the willingness to invest in better solutions.
 Communities can advocate for herbicide-free management of their lakes – many voices together can push local authorities to pilot new methods.
 If you’re a homeowner on a treated lake, talk to your lake association or county extension about non-chemical options; show them examples of other communities making it work.
 If you’re a public works director, consider allocating funds to purchase a weed harvester or partnering with neighboring towns to share equipment – collaborative regional solutions can make costs manageable.
 If you run a power plant, weigh the one-time cost of a mechanical removal program against the recurring expense and risk of chemical use – chances are, preventing intake clogs with regular harvesting will save money (and headaches) in the long run.

 It’s also important to hold companies and regulators accountable.
-The fact that Bayer/Monsanto is paying out billions over Roundup® speaks volumes (Bayer To Pay More Than $10 Billion To Resolve Cancer Lawsuits Over Weedkiller Roundup : NPR).
+The fact that Bayer/Monsanto is paying out billions over Roundup® speaks volumes .
 We shouldn’t ignore that signal when deciding how to manage our local environment.
 While regulators may lag in updating policies, local jurisdictions can be proactive.
 Some towns have already banned the use of glyphosate on public lands.
 Water management could be next.
 Pushing for state-level or county-level restrictions on aquatic glyphosate use (especially in public waters) is a policy route to consider for concerned citizens and officials alike.

 In closing, the spraying of glyphosate in lakes and ponds across the U.S. is a widespread practice – but it’s one we can and should phase out.
 We have safer, smarter alternatives at our disposal, and real-world examples have shown they work.
 By shifting our mindset from “weed killer” to “weed management,” we treat not just the symptom but the whole system, fostering water bodies that are resilient and healthy.
 It’s time to break the cycle of poisoning and pollution.
 Our lakes, our communities, and future generations will be better off if we choose clean water over the quick fix.